CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

     usePublishState,  // optional boolean
-    withDraws, // optional - defaults to true if any other context options are specified withEvents, // optional - defaults to true if any other context options are specified withGroupings, // optional - include membership in group, pair, and team participants withIndividualParticipants, // optional - include hydrated individualParticiapnts for TEAM/PAIR participants withIOC, // optional - will add IOC country code and countryName to participant persons withISO2, // optional - will add ISO2 country code and countryName to participant persons
+    withDraws, // optional - defaults to true if any other context options are specified withEvents, // optional - defaults to true if any other context options are specified withIndividualParticipants, // optional - include hydrated individualParticiapnts for TEAM/PAIR participants withIOC, // optional - will add IOC country code and countryName to participant persons withISO2, // optional - will add ISO2 country code and countryName to participant persons